Juhra/JavaGOP/README.md

 # JavaGOP
 Essentially a Java Game Operating System.

-I am new to Java, so don't expect it to be super nice or anything like that.
+I'm not amazing with Java, so don't expect it to be super nice or anything like that.
 I'll update this as I learn.